MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 | Learning Content | Learning_Content_group |
 | Worker | Worker_group |

-1. Under Prompt mark “Display Prompt Values in Subtitles” and, add following prompt values.
-You can directly copy paste these values.
-In “Default Value” field for “learning Organization for Learning Assignment”, provide default value of top organization (root organization) for which you need report being pivoted.
+1. Under Prompt mark “Display Prompt Values in Subtitles” and, add following the prompt values.
+You can directly copy and paste these values.
+In the “Default Value” field for “learning Organization for Learning Assignment,” provide the default value of the top organization (root organization) for which you need the report that is being pivoted.

 | Field | Label for Prompt XML Alias | Default Type | Default value | Required | Don't Prompt at Runtime |
 | - | - | - | - | - | - |